-I started by cutting two chicken breasts into 1-inch cubes.
-Then, I combined the chicken broth, Worcestershire sauce, Madeira, and Bisto in a measuring cup, and set it aside.
+- I started by cutting two chicken breasts into 1-inch cubes.

-Next, I sautéed the chicken in melted butter for 7 or 8 minutes.
+- Next, I sautéd the chicken in melted butter for 7 or 8 minutes.
 When all of the pink had disappeared from the chicken, I added the flour, salt, and pepper, and stirred to combine everything.
 I cooked this mixture for a minute or so.

 Generally, I serve Chicken Vol-au-vents with mashed potatoes, and some sort of vegetable.
 Tonight, the vegetable of choice was mushy peas.
 Also, I spooned some of the chicken mixture on the mashed potatoes.
 Yum!

 Sometimes, it’s difficult to find puff pastry shells.
 The chicken mixture is delicious just served over mashed potatoes or rice if you can’t find the puff pastry shells.

 I like to add a small amount of Madeira or sherry to the sauce for the enhancement of flavor.
 You can, however, omit the alcohol.
 However, the sauce will not be quite as flavorful.